Seth Jones Game Preview: Blackhawks vs. Golden Knights

-Seth Jones will be among those in action Saturday when his Chicago Blackhawks play the Vegas Golden Knights at United Center.
-Considering a wager on Jones in the Blackhawks-Golden Knights matchup?
-Use our stats and information below.
+Seth Jones will be in action when the Chicago Blackhawks and Vegas Golden Knights play on Friday at T-Mobile Arena, starting at 6:00 PM ET.
+Prop bets for Jones are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.